 Pupils are expected to follow all E-safety precautions at all times.
 It is against the law in the U.K to use a mobile device and social networking sites to frighten or upset people.
 Please be aware that electronic devices may be confiscated if there is reasonable suspicion that they may contain inappropriate material.
-Cyber-bullying is taken very seriously and could result in police involvement.
-Please refer to Online Safety Policy and Safeguarding Policy.
+Cyber-bullying is taken very seriously and could involve police involvement.
+Please refer to Acceptable Use Policy.